 - (1) Livestock producers are eligible for ELAP disaster aid if they have grazing losses due to eligible adverse weather or other eligible loss conditions that occurred on eligible grazing lands physically located in a county that experiences the adverse weather or other loss conditions.
-Eligible adverse weather and loss conditions include, but are not limited to blizzards, floods, hurricanes, wildfires on nonfederal lands, and hail. - (2) Livestock producers of forage or feedstuffs intended for feed for the producer's livestock are eligible for ELAP if feed is damaged or destroyed when the feed is located in a county that experienced the adverse weather or loss conditions.
+Eligible adverse weather and loss conditions include, but are not limited to blizzards, floods, lightning, and wildfires on non-federal lands. - (2) Livestock producers of forage or feedstuffs intended for feed for the producer's livestock are eligible for ELAP if feed is damaged or destroyed when the feed is located in a county that experienced the adverse weather or loss conditions.

-- (3) Livestock producers are eligible for ELAP to cover a portion of the loss related to additional costs incurred in transporting livestock feed to eligible livestock due to an eligible adverse weather or loss condition. - (4) Livestock producers are eligible for ELAP to cover a portion of the loss related to the cost of purchasing additional livestock feed above normal quantities to maintain eligible livestock due to adverse weather or eligible loss condition until livestock feed becomes available.
+- (3) Livestock producers are eligible for ELAP to cover a portion of the loss related to additional costs incurred in transporting livestock feed to eligible livestock incurred in combination with either of the following livestock feed losses: purchased or mechanically harvested forage or feed stuffs damaged or destroyed; or, additional livestock feed purchased above normal quantities due to an eligible adverse weather or loss condition. - (4) Livestock producers are eligible for ELAP to cover a portion of the loss related to the cost of purchasing additional livestock feed above normal quantities to maintain eligible livestock due to adverse weather or eligible loss condition until livestock feed becomes available.
+However, when a producer has both a grazing loss and a loss resulting from additional feed purchases, above normal quantities, inside the normal grazing period, for the same eligible livestock because of the same adverse weather or loss condition, the producer will be compensated for the loss providing the larger payment to the producer.
 The additional feed has to be fed to livestock in the county where the eligible adverse weather or adverse loss condition occurs. - (5) Livestock producers are eligible for ELAP for losses due to livestock death in excess of normal mortality because of loss condition that is eligible under ELAP but not eligible under LIP.
 ELAP also covers death losses due to other eligible loss conditions.

-Details on eligibility criteria and select examples of financial assistance that can be provided to livestock producers are below.
+Details on eligibility criteria and select examples of financial assistance that can be provided to livestock producers are presented in a subsequent section of this paper.